How Do I Sum Colored Cells in Excel

 • SUBTOTAL can take additional function numbers.

 • SUBTOTAL knows to skip other SUBTOTAL references in the column.
-SUM would double count any SUBTOTAL in the column.
+SUM would double-count any SUBTOTAL in the column.

-Why Not Use Get.Cell?
+Why Not Use Get.Cell Function?

 How to Sum Colored Cells in Excel